How we use social media

 Responding and replying

-We try to respond to queries within 24 hours during the working week, that said during holiday/busy periods, our response times may be slower.
+We aim to respond to queries within 24 hours during the working week.

 Our other social media accounts are also managed by small teams and may have different/slower response times.
 Most of our social media accounts are not monitored outside of working hours.